 We recognise that a large part of our success as a business is on account of our wonderful customers – our 21,000 strong network of wellness professionals, who share our passion for making the world a happier, healthier place.
 We strive to provide these customers with the service we believe they deserve.

 Customer happiness is the main focus of our Customer Service team who strive to go above and beyond for our members.
 And you don’t have to take our word for it – we are regularly recognised in NiceReply’s Customer Happiness Awards for the service we provide our customers.

 We aim for a positive influence on the world around us

 We want to minimise our impact on the environment, which is why we have our eco-pledge.
 Our magazine is FSC certified and, for every tree used to print Happiful magazine, we will make sure that two are planted in its place.
-We’ve also offset our carbon footprint through ClimateCare, who fund projects that reduce emission through energy efficiency and renewables around the world, reducing global carbon emissions on our behalf.
+We also offset our carbon footprint through environmental schemes that fund projects to reduce emissions through energy efficiency and renewables around the world, reducing global carbon emissions on our behalf.

 But it’s not just the environmental impact of the business that counts – we can look a little closer to home than that.
 We’ve also partnered with the Community Matters Partnership Project (CMPP) to help support people in our local community.
 To celebrate our partnership, we offer volunteering opportunities for all our staff – a chance to get out and make a difference in the local community.

 We want to break down barriers to mental health support, which is why our digital magazine has always been completely free to subscribe to, and by buying a print edition of our magazine, you are supporting us in this mission.